dnslink-std/js/README.md

 // The `log` is always an Array and contains a list of log entries
 // that were should help to trace back how the linked data was resolved.
 Array.isArray(log)

+// The `txtEntries` are a reduced form of the links that contains the namespace
+// as part of the value
+txtEntries === [{ value: '/ipfs/QmTg....yomU', ttl: 60 }]
 ```

 You can also pass a set of options: